course-details-portlet

 Skills - the student shall demonstrate the ability to:

-* through the work on the master’s thesis acquire skills that can be used not only in a research context, but also e.g. in information and communication work, journalism and other media work, investigation and evaluation work, teaching and so on.
+* through the work on the master’s thesis acquire skills that can be used not only in a research context, but also e.g. in organization, management, and work contexts, information and communication work, journalism and other media work, investigation and evaluation work, teaching and so on.

 Learning methods and activities

 Compulsory master’s thesis seminar and supervision.
-The master’s thesis is normally written individually, but can also be written together by agreement with the department.
+The master’s thesis must be written individually.
 The subject of the thesis must be approved by the department.
-Students in the MODAA-program who wish to write a master’s thesis that builds on the work on the internship report (ODA3010), have the opportunity to do so by agreement with the organization.
 Every student must sign a master’s thesis agreement which, among other things, regulates the supervision.
 Submission of the master’s thesis agreement is before January 10 in the spring semester.
 The thesis has a deadline, and must be submitted before 21 weeks (including Easter) have passed after submission of the master’s agreement.
 The deadline of the thesis is therefore June 6 in the spring semester.
+If the master’s thesis is not submitted by the deadline, it will be considered a failed attempt and thus counted as one of the two attempts at the master’s thesis.

 Compulsory assignments